-2. Some aspects of Grace and Mission in the New Testament
+II.
+Some Aspects of Grace and Mission in the New Testament

-a) The Pauline Doctrine of Participation in Christ
+1. The Pauline Doctrine of Participation in Christ

-Over recent centuries, at least from the time of the Protestant Reformation, Paul's doctrine of redemption and grace has been linked in the main with the doctrine of justification: by God's grace: through faith the sinner is declared and made just in God's sight13.
-It is probably true, however, that in the meantime many Pauline expressions that speak of salvation in terms of participation in the life of Christ have been left somewhat out of the picture.
-At best they were considered either as spiritual, pious, 'enthusiastic' or metaphorical expressions of Christian life; some might have even said that they leaned towards a kind of pantheistic merging between the Divinity and humans in Jesus Christ, what has sometimes been termed 'panchristicism'14.
-In other words, if Paul's anthropology is centred on justification, grace is seen to be involved mainly in the inner dynamic of Christian conversion, and not so much as a defining element of Christian life.
+Over recent centuries, at least from the time of the Protestant Reformation, Paul's doctrine of redemption and grace has been linked in the main with the doctrine of justification: by God's grace: through faith the sinner is declared and made just in God's sight.13 It is probably true, however, that in the meantime many Pauline expressions that speak of salvation in terms of participation in the life of Christ have been left somewhat out of the picture.
+At best they were considered either as spiritual, pious, 'enthusiastic' or metaphorical expressions of Christian life; some might have even said that they leaned towards a kind of pantheistic merging between the Divinity and humans in Jesus Christ, what has sometimes been termed 'panchristicism'.14 In other words, if Paul's anthropology is centred on justification, grace is seen to be involved mainly in the inner dynamic of Christian conversion, and not so much as a defining element of Christian life.

-The twentieth century, however, has witnessed a growing interest in Paul's doctrine of participation in Christ, among both Protestant15 and Catholic schol-
+The twentieth century, however, has witnessed a growing interest in Paul's doctrine of participation in Christ, among both Protestant15 and Catholic scholars and spiritual writers.16 Surprisingly, perhaps, some of the former came to consider Paul's doctrine of

-On the question of justification, cfr. my study Fides Christi.
+13 On the question of justification, cf. my study Fides Christi.
 The Justification Debate, Dublin 1997.

-14 Cfr.
-Pius XII, Enc.
+14 Cf. PIUS XII, Enc.
 Mystici corporis (1943): DH 3816.

 15 Protestant authors who put the doctrine of participation in Christ on centre stage include G.A.
-Deissmann, Die neutestamentliche Formel 'in Christo Jesu', Marburg 1892; W. Bousset, Kyrios Christos: Geschichte des Christusglaubens von den Anfangen des Christentums bis Irenäus, Göttingen 61967 (orig.
-1921), and A. Schweizer, Die Mystik des Apostels Paulus, Tübingen 1930 (trans.
+DEISSMANN, Die neutestamentliche Formel 'in Christo Jesu', Marburg 1892; W. BOUSSET, Kyrios Christos: Geschichte des Christusglaubens von den Anfangen des Christentums bis Irenäus, Göttingen 61967 (orig.
+1921), and A. SCHWEIZER, Die Mystik des Apostels Paulus, Tübingen 1930 (trans.
 The Mysticism of Paul the Apostle, London 1956).
+Later on attention to this doctrine waned somewhat in the face of psychological critique, a predominance of ecclesiological and sacramental motifs, and an increased focus on the experience of the action of the Holy Spirit.
+On the development of the notion, cf. G. SELLIN, Die religionsgeschichtlichen Hintergründe der paulinischen 'Christusmystik', in "Theologische Quartalschrift" 176 (1996), pp. 7-27.

-Later on attention ars and spiritual writers16.
-Surprisingly, perhaps, some of the former came to consider Paul's doctrine of participation in Christ as the true living centre of his understanding of salvation and Christian life, relegating that of justification to the status of a 'subsidiary crater'17.
-Whatever may be said of this position, it is hard to deny the central role 'Christ-mysticism' plays throughout the entire 'corpus Paulinum': its theology, soteriology and anthropology.
-The exegete James Dunn, for example, is of the opinion that 'the study of participation in Christ leads more directly into the rest of Paul's theology than justification'18.
+16 Cf. E. ANCILLI, Dizionario Enciclopedico di Spiritualità, Roma 1990, 3 voll.: 'Cristocentrismo', 'Gesù Cristo', etc. participation in Christ as the true living centre of his understanding of salvation and Christian life, relegating that of justification to the status of a 'subsidiary crater'.17 Whatever may be said of this position, it is hard to deny the central role 'Christ-mysticism' plays throughout the entire 'corpus Paulinum': its theology, soteriology and anthropology.
+The exegete James Dunn, for example, is of the opinion that 'the study of participation in Christ leads more directly into the rest of Paul's theology than justification'.18